ajollymarlier/csc458-pa2/README.md

 Q3.
 How does the RTT reported by ping vary with the queue size?
 Write a symbolic equation to describe the relation between the two (ignore computation overheads in ping that might affect the final result).

 - We can see that as the queue size increases, so does the average RTT from the ping output.
-Equation??????
+We can view this with the equation RTT = 3 * Queue_Size.

 Q4.
 Identify and describe two ways to mitigate the bufferbloat problem.